Best Car-Buying Sites Online for Free New Car Quotes

 When a dealer’s Internet department receives your quote request from more than one company, they know you are using the Internet to comparison shop and collect as many free price quotes as possible.

-This also lets them know you’re a serious car buyer and contact several dealerships within the local area.
-Knowing this information, dealers understand they need to be aggressive in their pricing if they even want to sell you a vehicle.
+This also lets them know you’re a serious car buyer, so they contact several dealerships in the area.
+Knowing this information, dealers understand they need to be aggressive in their pricing if they want to sell you a vehicle.

 This is how to drive up competition between dealerships and lower new car asking prices without ever leaving the comfort of your home.